Atticus29/dataJitsu/specs.md

 # TODO high priority
+- [ ] Turn these into github issues
+- [ ] Change 'newmatch' paths to 'newvideo' paths
 - [ ] Some annotation manipulations affect video play for another person's instance (test using aws version and localhost version?)
   - [ ] Characterize the problem better
 - [ ] Set up a dev project in firebase and hook up there instead